 We also like to sample local fare as often as we can (so long as the budget allows).
 In my book, I share stories about my discovery of “slow food” in Greece, çaj on the side of a Yugoslav hill, and lip-staining strawberries in Turkey.
 One of the best parts of travel, for me?
 The food, undoubtedly.

-We wish we could visit all the cities you’ve mentioned, but alas, there’s only so many days in the month and only so much of the backseat three kids can handle.
+We wish we could visit all the cities you’ve mentioned, but alas, there are only so many days in the month and only so much of the backseat three kids can handle.
 We hope you understand.
 If you’re able to drive to one of these cities?
-Well, I’d be seriously tickled pink.
-Head here for more details.
+Well, I’d be delighted:

 And you guys?
 I’m so thankful for you.
 This simple idea about the power behind our daily choices adding up to a life that makes sense with our passions can, I believe, drastically change our frenetically fast-paced culture, one person at a time.
 I feel it in my bones.
 I’ll be preaching its necessity (and its beauty) until I’m old and gray.
 Life’s too short and too glorious to be lived worshiping the squares in our calendar and the worry over what the neighbors think.